 Mendix is compatible with all the well-known cloud providers: IBM Cloud, SAP Cloud Platform, Microsoft Azure, Amazon Web Services (AWS), Redhat Openshift, and Google Cloud Platform.

 In addition, Mendix has formal partnerships with SAP, IBM, Microsoft, and AWS.
 SAP is an official reseller and sees Mendix as an extension of SAP Cloud Platform.
-IBM has selected Mendix as the preferred low-code development platform for use on top of IBM Cloud.

 This table presents an overview of the deployment options for each provider: